Revisiting Discrete Soft Actor-Critic

-Previous studies \cite{xu2021targetannealing,wang2020metasac,ciosek2019oac,pan2020softmax} have analyzed the reasons for the performance disparity of SAC between continuous and discrete domains.
-Reviewing from the perspective of automating entropy adjustment, an unreasonable setting of target-entropy for temperature $\alpha$ may break the SAC value–entropy trade-off \cite{wang2020metasac,xu2021targetannealing}.
-Furthermore, the function approximation errors of Q-value are known to lead to estimation bias and hurt performance in actor-critic methods~\cite{fujimoto2018td3}.
-To avoid overestimation bias, both discrete SAC and continuous SAC resort to clipped double Q-learning \cite{fujimoto2018td3} for actor-critic algorithms.
-On the contrary, using the lower bound approximation to the critic can lead to underestimation bias, which makes the policy fall into pessimistic underexplore, as pointed by \cite{ciosek2019oac,pan2020softmax}, particularly when the reward is sparse.
-However, existing works only focus on continuous domains \cite{ciosek2019oac,pan2020softmax}, while SAC for discrete cases remains to be less explored.
+Previous studies \citep{xu2021targetannealing,wang2020metasac} have analyzed the reasons for the performance disparity of SAC between continuous and discrete domains.
+Reviewing from the perspective of automating entropy adjustment, an unreasonable setting of target-entropy for temperature $\alpha$ may break the SAC value–entropy trade-off \citep{wang2020metasac,xu2021targetannealing}.
+Furthermore, the function approximation errors of Q-value are known to lead to estimation bias and hurt performance in actor-critic methods~\citep{fujimoto2018td3}.
+To avoid overestimation bias, both discrete SAC and continuous SAC resort to clipped double Q-learning \citep{fujimoto2018td3} for actor-critic algorithms.
+On the contrary, using the lower bound approximation to the critic can lead to underestimation bias, which makes the policy fall into pessimistic underexplored, as pointed by \citep{ciosek2019oac,pan2020softmax}, mainly when the reward is sparse.
+However, existing works only focus on continuous domains \citep{ciosek2019oac,pan2020softmax}, while SAC for discrete cases remains less explored.

-In addition to the aforementioned issues, we conjecture that the reason discrete SAC fails also includes the absence of policy update constraints.
-Intuitively, a sudden change in the policy causes a shift in the entropy, which generates a rapidly changing target for the critic network, due to the soft Q-learning objective.
-Meanwhile, the critic network in SAC needs time to adapt to the oscillating target process and exacerbates policy instability.
+In addition to the abovementioned issues, we conjecture that discrete SAC fails also due to the absence of policy update constraints.
+Intuitively, the unstable training causes a shift in the Q function distribution and policy entropy, which generates a rapidly changing target for the critic network due to the soft Q-learning objective.
+Meanwhile, the critic network in SAC needs time to adapt to the oscillating target process, exacerbating policy instability.